 Cruz finds this Naked palette handy for creating a myriad of hazel-eyed makeup looks.
 "I love the shimmery/metallic earthy tones and muted brown and eggplant eye shadows.
 They all bring out the green and yellow specks in hazel eyes," she says.

 Gerstein promises that this golden shadow stick won't disappoint.
-Either will her other favorite shade, Smoky Emerald, which, you guessed it, is a deep gray-green.
+Neither will her other favorite shade, Smoky Emerald, which, you guessed it, is a deep gray-green.
 "The formula is super easy to apply straight from the pencil and blend out with either fingers or brush, and the colors bring out the richness and warmth of hazel eyes beautifully," she says.

 Rituel de Fille is a Byrdie favorite, as is the brand's "eye soot," which functions like a kajal liner in an eye shadow form.
 Gerstein thinks this shade is "brilliant" for hazel eyes.
 "It can be worn as a sheer wash or built up to a multidimensional smokey eye.
 Definitely a kit (and personal) staple."
 Yup, we're buying immediately.